telvarost/MiscTweaks-StationAPI/README.md

 ## List of changes

 All changes are default false/vanilla behavior unless otherwise specified.
+* Allow chests to be opened even when a solid block is above them.
 * Allow editing signs with a feather (feather is consumed on use).
 * Allow coloring signs with dye (dye is consumed on use).
   * Coloring signs is incompatible with the MojangFix mod.